sergiyblazhievsky/jrsh/README.md

 ```java
 mvn clean install
 ```
-And you'll find executable scripts in the `target` folder of your project.
+And you'll find a jar file in `target` folder of your project.